 Monthly Archives: October 2016

-A team of researchers at Iowa university have confirmed that walking can blast away a negative mood.
+A team of researchers at Iowa State University have confirmed that walking can blast away a negative mood.
 Better still, it does not need to be a fast aerobic stroll.
-Astonishingly, a 12 minute walk at speeds of just 3mph will raise a bad mood.
+Astonishingly, a 12-minute walk at speeds of just 3mph will raise a bad mood.

 A study involving 400 undergraduates at Iowa State University and published in the Journal Of New Emotion has confirmed this amazing fact.

-Jeffrey Miller study author and assistant professor at Saint Xavier University.
-Asserts “There seems to be something about that brisk, purposeful walk that is really good for you”.
+Jeffrey Miller, study author and assistant professor at Saint Xavier University, said: “There seems to be something about that brisk, purposeful walk that is really good for you.”

-The study increases the previously held view that even a short walk can be a valuable prep to a difficult situation.
+The study increases the previously held view that even a short walk can be a valuable counter-measure in a difficult situation.
 So, what are you waiting for?
 You could take some of the heat out of that imminent meeting with the boss.
 It is certainly worth a try.

 Parents: Are you a Nagger or a Scaffolder?